For more patient information on Bone Density

-Bone densitometry, or a bone density scan, is a simple, non-invasive procedure that measures bone loss.
+Bone density, or a bone densitometry scan, is a simple, non-invasive procedure that measures bone loss.
 It is used by healthcare practitioners to determine whether you have osteoporosis and assess your risk of suffering bone fractures.

 Osteoporosis is a disease that reduces bone density which can lead to fractures, pain and deformities.
 A bone density scan will alert you to any problems and allow your practitioner to prescribe treatments that will curb bone loss.